“I hate you, I love you,

 Including the slender girl.

-Who wore orange coloured flowers in her hair.
+Who wore orange colored flowers in her hair.

 And fetched water from a stream near the place he stayed.